Shubham274/travel-website/README.md

-﻿# travel-website using html ,css and little bit ofj avascript
+﻿# travel-website using html ,css and little bit of javascript